-Aged 13 to 17?
-Join our uniformed youth organisation to actively support your community and develop leadership skills.
+Aged 13 to 17 years old?
+Support the community and develop leadership skills.

 The scheme provides a safe environment where young people can learn as individuals, develop positive relationships with the police and actively support the community.